santiment/academy/src/docs/for-traders/index.md

 Another custom Santiment metric - **Mean Dollar Invested Age** - has been a reliable top indicator for Bitcoin over its entire lifespan.

-Mean dollar invested age calculates how long each Bitcoin has stayed in its current address, and then computes the average ‘age’ of all money (expressed in dollars) used to buy Bitcoins.
+Mean dollar invested age calculates how long each bitcoin has stayed in its current address, and then computes the average ‘age’ of all money (expressed in dollars) used to buy bitcoins.
 In other words, a rising slope on the MDIA chart indicates hodler accumulation, while dips indicate sudden movements of previously idle coins.

 Every major Bitcoin top so far was accompanied by a significant drop in mean dollar age: